iotaledger/wasp/documentation/docs/guide/evm/examples/ERC20.md

 With the ERC20 standart you can create your own tokens and transfer them in the EVM on IOTA Smart Contracts without fees.

 You can use the [Remix IDE](https://remix.ethereum.org/) to deploy any regular Solidity Smart Contract.
 Set the environment to `Injected Web3`, which should then connect with your MetaMask wallet.
-[See this article](http://localhost:3000/wasp/guide/chains_and_nodes/testnet#interact-with-evm), to learn how connect to your Metamask with the Tesnet.
+[See this article](/wasp/guide/chains_and_nodes/testnet#interact-with-evm), to learn how connect to your Metamask with the Testnet.

 ## 1. Create a Smart Contract